South East Water: History

+Other companies that had earlier been merged into the current company included Mid-Sussex Water, the Crowborough District Water Company, the Newhaven and Seaford Water Company, the Eastbourne Water Company (itself incorporating the Hailsham Water Company), the West Kent Water Company, the Mid Southern Water Company (formerly the Mid-Wessex Water Company; itself incorporating the Aldershot Gas and Water Company, the Frimley and Farnborough District Water Company, the Wokingham District Water Company, the Herriard and Lasham Water Company, the Manydown Estate Waterworks, the Hartley Wintney Waterworks, and the Maidenhead Waterworks Company), and the Burgess Hill Water Company.

+In 2021/2022 South East Water's CEO, David Hinton, received a base salary (not including bonus, pension contributions and other benefits) of £271,620.
+The CFO received a base salary of £222,503 over the same period.

 South East Water was one of eleven water providers fined by the water regulator for England and Wales, Ofwat, in October 2022.
 South East Water’s fine was £3.2 million.

 As of 21 December 2022, South East Water continued to receive criticism, including from MPs, as a result of widespread and long-lasting water outages affecting thousands of homes and businesses across its network.
 Bottled water stations were set up at several sites, but supplies quickly ran low.
 Various sites were forced to unexpectedly close at short notice to restock or as they became overwhelmed.